JPT96/MS-Project-one-JPT/README.md

 6. by adding in a portrait of the artist it creates a sense of safety as you know who it is you're working with

 ### UI Justification.
-1.For my UI I have added colour changes to provide confirmation that the user is where they want to be for example on hover clickable parts will change colour.
+1. For my UI I have added colour changes to provide confirmation that the user is where they want to be for example on hover clickable parts will change colour.
-2.I have created slow animations at .5s to provide a smooth transition.
+2. I have created slow animations at (.5s) to provide a smooth transition.
-3.I have added lots of line height for the text to allow the text to be easily legible.
+3. I have added lots of line height for the text to allow the text to be easily legible.

 ## Features.
 1. I have a topnav that is very simple to use.